 Is Life Insurance Tax Deductible for Self Employed?

-Regarding the question is life insurance for self-employed workers is deductible; as a personal type of financial protection, life insurance is not related to self-employed status; subsequently, it is not tax-deductible when you complete your self-assessed tax return.
+Regarding whether life insurance for self-employed workers is deductible, as a personal type of financial protection, life insurance is not related to self-employed status; subsequently, it is not tax-deductible when you complete your self-assessed tax return.

 Are There Any Other Cover Options Available?

-The best life insurance for self-employed people provides financial protection; there are two other associated policy types available: income protection insurance and critical illness cover; the latter is often available as part of self-employed life insurance policies in addition to a stand-alone policy.
+The best life insurance for self-employed people provides financial protection; there are two other associated policy types available: income protection insurance and critical illness cover; the latter is often available as part of self-employed life insurance policies and a stand-alone policy.

 Self Employed Income Protection Insurance

-An income protection policy provides financial cover should you be unable to work due to an accident or injury.
-Income protection provides a replacement wage while you are not working, starting straight away if you are self-employed.
+An income protection policy provides financial cover if you cannot work due to an accident or injury.
+Income protection provides a replacement wage while you are not working, starting immediately if you are self-employed.

-If you are self-employed, income protection insurance may be worth considering as:
+If you are self-employed, income protection insurance may be worth considering:

 - Any income protection wage received allows you to maintain your lifestyle until you can return to work.